 Michael RizzoMuseum Designer

 Michael is responsible for the design and installation of all exhibitions in the museum’s galleries and public spaces.
 He also designs the graphics relating to the exhibitions and public information.
 A graduate of Rutgers University, Michel also holds a certificate in Museum Training from The Newark Museum.
 He has more than thirty years’ experience in exhibition design and has worked for some of the largest art museums in the country and at the Scottish Rite Masonic Museum & Library for 17 years.

 Patti has planned hundreds of events at the museum.
 She works with clients of all kinds ranging from corporations, small businesses, and private groups.
 She has grown the functions department tremendously, effortlessly handling an array of events including annual meetings, business seminars, weddings, and dance recitals.
 She has been with the museum since 2000.

-Bruce joined the Museum & Library staff in 2013.
-In addition to assisting with budget preparation and monthly expense reconciliation, he also coordinates project bid documentation and implementation.
-Additional responsibilities include scheduling the filming of our video “infomercials” being produced about the Museum & Library staff, exhibitions and collections.
+In addition to assisting with budget preparation and monthly expense reconciliation, Tracey also coordinates project bid documentation and implementation.

 Library & Archives